DawidBugajski/Article-Preview/README.md

 # What have I learned in this project?

-in the case of this project, I learned how to construct an interactive element that works well with RWD and also practiced the BEM methodology and the use of SASS
+in the case of this project, I learned how to construct an interactive element that works well with RWD and also practiced the BEM methodology and the use of SASS & Bootstrap

 # What made me most of the problems?